AngelCampos/txtools/README.md

 ## Quick example

-In this small example we will use the ‘Pasilla’ experiment data (from its own package) which contains a BAM file for the paired-end alignments of a *D. melanogaster* RNA-seq experiment on chromosome 4, along with a FASTA file comprising the genome sequence for the same chromosome.
+In this small example we use the ‘Pasilla’ experiment data (from its own package) which contains a BAM file for the paired-end alignments of a *D. melanogaster* RNA-seq experiment on chromosome 4, along with a FASTA file comprising the genome sequence for the same chromosome.

 Using txtools we can load the **genome** (FASTA), the **gene annotation** (BED-12), and the **RNA-seq reads alignment** (BAM) files